microsoft/coyote/docs/tutorials/actors/test-failover.md

 .
 Testing .\bin\net6.0\CoffeeMachineActors.dll
 Starting TestingProcessScheduler in process 42036
 ...
 Created '8' testing tasks.
 ...
-Task 3 is using 'FairPCT' strategy (seed:2143).
+Task 3 is using 'fair-prioritization' strategy (seed:2143).
 ...
-Task 5 is using 'FairPCT' strategy (seed:3489).
+Task 5 is using 'fair-prioritization' strategy (seed:3489).
 ...
-Task 2 is using 'ProbabilisticRandom' strategy (seed:1470).
+Task 2 is using 'probabilistic' strategy (seed:1470).
 ...
-Task 7 is using 'FairPCT' strategy (seed:4835).
+Task 7 is using 'fair-prioritization' strategy (seed:4835).
 ...
-Task 0 is using 'Random' strategy (seed:124).
+Task 0 is using 'random' strategy (seed:124).
 ...
-Task 6 is using 'ProbabilisticRandom' strategy (seed:4162).
+Task 6 is using 'probabilistic' strategy (seed:4162).
 ...
-Task 4 is using 'ProbabilisticRandom' strategy (seed:2816).
+Task 4 is using 'probabilistic' strategy (seed:2816).
 ...
-Task 1 is using 'FairPCT' strategy (seed:797).
+Task 1 is using 'fair-prioritization' strategy (seed:797).
 ...
 ```